-Subsequently, the matter was heard on July 27, 2023 and has been fixed for September 5, 2023.
-In the meanwhile, the Hon'ble Supreme Court has requested the Learned Additional Solicitor General of India to examine the report submitted by the CAG and assist the Hon'ble Supreme Court on the said fixed date.
+During the year under review, the matter was heard on July 27, 2023 and has been fixed for September 5, 2023.
+In the meanwhile, the Hon'ble Supreme Court has requested the Learned Additional Solicitor General of India to examine the report submitted by the CAG and assist the Hon'ble Supreme Court.